A Guide to Vendor Evaluation and Scoring in Software Outsourcing

 Here are the main reasons why vendor assessment should be a top priority for your organization:

-• Risk mitigation.
+- Risk mitigation.
 The vendor evaluation process helps you identify vulnerabilities before starting the project.
 So you can take the necessary steps to mitigate them or choose an alternative software development partner.
-You can easily verify information, such as their qualifications and certifications, track performance, and even look into the supplier's financials to decide whether you are ready to go forward with them or choose an alternative software development partner.
+You can easily verify information, such as their qualifications and certifications, track performance, and even look into the supplier's financials to decide whether you are ready to go forward with them or opt for the services of someone else.Â

-• Relationship strengthening and establishing a good reputation.
-Well-established relations with a software provider fosters communication, collaboration, and loyalty, strengthening your brand and creating a friendly working environment.
-In the long run, it will affect a company's reputation and promote fruitful cooperation.
+- Relationship strengthening and establishing a good reputation.
+Well-established relations with a software provider foster communication, collaboration, and loyalty, strengthening your brand and creating a friendly working environment.
+In the long run, it will affect the company's reputation and promote fruitful cooperation.Â

-But there are ways how to minimize risks and choose the right software development company.
+But are there ways how to minimize risks and choose the right software development company?
 This article will navigate you through the key software vendor selection criteria in outsourcing.
 Also, we share an easy-to-fill-out evaluation spreadsheet where you can rate vendors and make decisions based on the scoring algorithm.

 Start with Understanding Your Project